 The members of the IRC of the Portfolios are entitled to compensation.
-For the year ended December 31, 2023, members of the IRC received the following amounts in annual fees and reimbursement for expenses in connection with performing their duties for the Portfolios: Jim Falle, \$7,570; Wendy Hannam, \$7,570; Jacqueline Allen, \$7,570; and Marlene Davidge (Chair), \$10,880.
-These annual fees and reimbursement of expenses were paid by and allocated among the Portfolios in a manner that was fair and reasonable.
+For the year ended December 31, 2024, members of the IRC received the following amounts in annual fees and reimbursement for expenses in connection with performing their duties for the Portfolios: Jim Falle, \$7,806; Wendy Hannam, \$7,806; Jacqueline Allen, \$7,806; and Marlene Davidge (Chair), \$11,220.